Skip to main content

 Written by Craig Wright

-This article is a guide to the "Apply recent edits to all" option, which is available when you're using the Batch feature.
+This article is a guide to the "Apply recent edits to all" option, which is available when you're using the Batch or Product Catalog features.
 It explains:

 • When the option appears